chromaui/chromatic-docs/src/content/modes/legacy-viewports.md

 <details><summary>Can I control the height of the viewport?</summary>

 It is not possible to control height with this legacy API.
-However, you can achieve it using the <a href="/docs/viewports">Modes API</a>.
+However, you can achieve it using the <a href="viewports">Modes API</a>.

 </details>